cccontro/contro/docs/index.md

 - :custom-brick-outline:{ .lg .middle .only-light }:custom-brick:{ .lg .middle .only-dark }

     **Built on design patterns**
-    We chose to build upon the perspectivization ontology design pattern, extending it both extensionally and intensionally to support dialectical contexts.
+    We chose to build upon the perspectivisation ontology design pattern, extending it both extensionally and intensionally to support dialectical contexts.

 - :fontawesome-solid-gears:{ .lg .middle }